namratabhaumik/ExpenseTrackerExtended/expense-tracker-frontend/README.md

 - All navigation uses flexbox for alignment and spacing.

 - The Dashboard's 'Recent Expenses' section now displays a modern spinner and a friendly illustration when there are no expenses, instead of just text.
 This provides a more engaging and visually appealing empty state for users.
+- Dashboard summary and stat cards now use lighter backgrounds for improved contrast and visual separation, making the dashboard easier to read and more accessible in both light and dark modes.
+- Dashboard cards and tables now stack and scroll better on mobile and tablet devices, ensuring a seamless experience across all screen sizes.
+- The navigation bar is more touch-friendly and accessible, with improved spacing and scrollable mobile menu overlay for small screens.

 ## Bug Fixes & Improvements